 We may experience delays in our ongoing or future clinical studies and we do not know whether clinical studies will begin or enroll subjects on time, will need to be redesigned or will be completed on schedule, if at all.
 There can be no assurance that the FDA or comparable foreign regulatory authorities will not put clinical studies of any of our product candidates on clinical hold in the future.
+For example, in January 2025, the FDA placed a clinical hold on our INDs for tab-cel as well as our product candidate ATA3219.
+The clinical hold is directly linked to inadequately addressed GMP compliance issues identified during the pre-approval inspection of a third party manufacturing facility referenced in a Response Letter we received in January 2025.
+Our ATA3219 product candidate is manufactured at a separate, fully compliant GMP-certified facility, the starting material used in its production are affected by the compliance issues at the same third-party facility referenced in the Response Letter.
+In addition, the new EU Clinical Trials Regulation (EU) No 536/2014 (CTR) has amended the system of approval for clinical trials in the EU and has established a new clinical trials portal and database, called the Clinical Trials Information System (CTIS), for the submission and authorization of clinical trial applications.
 Clinical studies may be delayed, suspended or prematurely terminated for a variety of reasons, such as: